We all wish for Power.

 To lead ourselves to victory.

-- What would I need to change next time so I can (re)act in the way that I wish I could?
+What would I need to change next time so I can (re)act in the way I think would be better serving for all?